We all understand the flower language to a certain degree without realizing it.

 By combining different flowers with different colours in a beautiful flower arrangement or a bouquet, you can communicate hidden messages to the trained eye.

-This cryptic art form of communicating positive AND negative messages through the language of flowers is called floriography in the western world, also known as the “Victorian language of flowers.”
+The language of flowers is the cryptic art form of communicating positive AND negative messages, which is known in the western world as floriography and the “Victorian language of flowers.”